youssefLegmiri/job-application/README.md

 Create a **.env** file in the BackEnd directory and add your environment variables.

-Create an uploads folder in the root of the BackEnd directory (used for storing user profile images temporarily; Cloudinary integration will be added later).

 - cd ../BackEnd
 - npm install
 - npm start